-Santa Barbara County Parks Division offers weekday natural and cultural history field trip programs at Cachuma Lake!
+Santa Barbara County Parks offers a natural and cultural history field trip program at Cachuma Lake!
 The field trip is available to elementary grades 2-6, middle school, high school, and college.
 Public and private school students and other organized groups are all welcome.
 We can tailor our curriculum to align with your educational needs and requirements.
-Every year over 2,000 children from communities and regional schools come for our Cachuma Lake Field Trip adventure.
-These programs are lead by County Park Naturalists and trained volunteers.
+Every year over 2,000 participants from communities and regional schools come for our Cachuma Lake Field Trip adventure.
+The activities are led by Santa Barbara County Park Naturalists and other trained interpretive volunteers.
 Field trips typically include a lake cruise, nature walk, and visit to the Neal Taylor Nature Center.
-Topics emphasized can be tailored to your class curriculum.
 Trips run year-round and are offered Wednesday through Friday.
 See below for booking details, and for our teaching resource, the Cachuma Lake DISCOVERY BOOK.
-These programs are offered on weekdays only.
 For weekend nature activities, please see our Nature Activities Calendar of Events.

 30-Passenger pontoon boat.
 Life vests provided.

-Length: Between 45 minutes to 1 and a half hours (depending on the time frame of group), with programs generally starting at 9:30 am.
+Length: Between 45 minutes to 1 and a half hours (depending on the time frame of group).

 Park Entry: $40/bus; $10/automobile.

-*Booking Requirement: Minimum of 15 people or a payment of $225.00 needed to make an exclusive Nature Cruise booking outside of general public cruise times— for smaller groups see public Nature Cruise schedules.
+*Booking Requirement: Minimum of 15 people or a payment of $225.00 needed to make an exclusive Nature Cruise booking outside of general public cruise times.